epsi-rns/epsi-rns.github.io/_posts/system/2016/2016-06-21-install-yaourt.markdown

 # Prompt
 BUILD_NOCONFIRM=1  # Only prompt for editing files EDITFILES=0

+# Command
+MAKEPKG="makepkg --skippgpcheck"
 {% endhighlight %}

 This configuration is very helpful if you maintain your AUR upgrade regularly with a lot of Syua option in yaourt.
 This command will update all your AUR at once.

+Make sure you know what you are doing when skipping PGP Verivication.

 {% highlight bash %}
 $ yaourt -Syua